RishiY7/AI-Career-Companion-Agent/README.md

-# AI Career Companion Agent
+# AI Career Companion Agent for Internship Matching and Interview Preparation

 An AI-powered full-stack web app for internship matching and interview preparation.
 Upload your resume → get matched to internships → prepare for interviews with a personalised AI coach.